 Administrative, personnel and accounting procedures must conform to the standards, practices and policies of the institution.

 The institution is responsible for providing chairholders with a budgetary statement for their Chair on a regular basis.

-All subsequent instalments are subject to parliamentary appropriations and the conditions that may be attached to them.
-The Agency and the programs reserve the right to defer or suspend subsequent instalments if the parliamentary appropriations are reduced or cancelled, or if the need for funds is not demonstrated.
+All subsequent installments are subject to parliamentary appropriations and the conditions that may be attached to them.
+The Agency and the Canada Research Chairs Program reserve the right to defer or suspend subsequent installments if the parliamentary appropriations are reduced or cancelled, or if the need for funds is not demonstrated.

 Employment security conditions and wage increases